Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

-Now, what started as a technique for social ethnography (the study of people and cultures) has been adapted to many fields, from the social sciences and therapy to consumer market research and video game development.
+Now, what started as a technique for social ethnography (the study of people and cultures) has been adapted to many fields, from the social sciences and therapy to consumer research and video game development.

-Above all this technique has become useful for a variety of subjects in the business world.
+This technique has become useful for a variety of subjects for businesses.
 You can use semantic differential scale questions to ask respondents to rate products, services, user experiences, or your brand as a whole.

 Hopefully we’ve managed to simplify these surveys for you, now let’s compare it to another survey type that you’ll have used before: the Likert scale.

 The chances are you've come across a Likert scale question when filling out a survey or questionnaire.
 Like semantic differential scale questions, it's a popular way to measure attitudes.
 It does so by asking respondents to express how much they agree or disagree with a predefined statement.

 Semantic differential scales and Likert scales are kind of like moths and butterflies.
 At first, they seem similar, but once you take a good look you realize they’re nothing alike.

 Let’s deal with the similarities first.
 Both scales ask respondents to report on a certain element of their experience and feature a list of options presented on a rating scale.
 Both also share the goal of better understanding what customers like or don’t like about a product, idea, service or brand as a whole.